Smudge202/smudge202.github.io/_posts/2015-07-22-recruitment.md

 The second stack is [Azure].
 There is a comprehensive suite of technologies surrounding Azure, far too many for most people to keep up with.
 So I would say focus on [web apps], [cloud services], and any one of their [storage products].
 No, you won't have a great understanding of all the little pieces a system architecture might involve, but what sounds better in an interview:

-> Yeh, I've heard of Azure and Angular but haven't used them
+> I've heard of Azure and Angular but haven't used them

 or

-> Yeh, I didn't get a chance to work with Angular and Azure in my previous role, but I've created a couple open source web apps on github that are tied into cloud services, with angular front-ends.
+> I didn't get a chance to work with Angular and Azure in my previous role, but I've created a couple open source web apps on github that are tied into cloud services, with angular front-ends.
 Nothing fancy, just an attempt to stay current.

 I know which would better interest me as an interviewer.